willroberts/raven-shield-2020/OPTIMIZATION.md

 # Optimization

+If you are experiencing lag during gameplay, first test an offline custom mission to eliminate the possibility of Internet lag.

-There are two files which can be tweaked to improve game performance:
+If you are still experiencing lag, there are two files which can be tweaked to improve game performance:

 ## YourGameDir\Mods\RavenShield.mod